SAKryukov/microtonal-fabric/article/SoundBuilder/article.md

 This call is a working horse of synthesis.
 The data for the wave is supplied by the instance of `Instrument` and is shared by all tones.
 This is because the components of the Fourier spectrum are relative to the fundamental frequency.

-In the Sound Builder UI, the spectrum is represented not by an array or complex number, but by an equivalent array of amplitudes and phases, which the user can "draw" by a mouse on a table of sliders.
+In the Sound Builder UI, the spectrum is represented not by an array or complex number, but by an equivalent array of amplitudes and phases, which the user can "draw" with a mouse on a table of sliders.
 Each slider is an input element with `type="range"` with modified behavior which allowed drawing-like mouse action.

 ### Wave FFT